Guidance

 Aim

-To ensure that immediate, automated action is taken to minimise harm where strong indicators of harm are identified.
+To ensure that immediate, automated action is taken to minimise harm where strong indicators of harm are identified; and to support licensee compliance with automated processing in line with data protection requirements.

 Formal guidance

+11.1.
 To ensure a timely response to identification of significant harm there will be a need for licensees to have automated processes in place.
-For example, if a significant level of harm is identified, a block on further gambling may be necessary until an action or actions have taken place that manages the risk of harm, or a maximum deposit limit should be imposed.
+For example, if a significant level of harm is identified, it may be appropriate to place an immediate block on further gambling, a block on further deposits, or to set a deposit limit.
+This immediate action may stay in place until one or more final action is applied, following consideration by a member of staff, that manages the risk of harm.
+The final action may in some cases still be a block on gambling or a maximum deposit limit applied.